Michal2SAB/Convert-M3U8-to-MP4/README.md

 - Fiddler link (optional, see below): https://www.telerik.com/fiddler

-# How to get M3U8 file from the video online
+# How to get M3U8 file from online video
 You got two options:

 - Run fiddler in background **before** you start watching your video and catch the .m3u8 url in traffic after you press play on the video (make sure 'capture traffic' is enabled).